NSabharwal-27/Operating-Systems/README.md

-# EECS3221
+# Operating Systems
 Systems Programming in C
+All projects were written on VS-Code using GDB for Debugging
+Used GCC for Compilation